Milk Thistle (PDQ®)–Patient Version

 NOTE: The information in this summary is no longer being updated and is provided for reference purposes only.

-- Milk thistle is a plant whose fruit and seeds are used to make remedies for liver and bile duct ailments (see Question 1).
+- Milk thistle is a plant whose fruit and seeds are used for liver and bile duct disorders (see Question 1).

-- Very few bad side effects from the use of milk thistle or silymarin have been reported (see Question 7).
+- Side effects from the use of milk thistle or silymarin are mild (see Question 5).

-- Milk thistle is available in the United States as an herbal dietary supplement (see Question 8).
+- Milk thistle is available in the United States as a dietary supplement (see Question 6).

 Questions and Answers About Milk Thistle

-Milk thistle is a plant whose fruit and seeds have been used for more than 2,000 years as a treatment for disorders of the liver, bile ducts, and gallbladder.
-Milk thistle is native to Europe but can also be found in the United States and South America.
+Milk thistle is a plant whose fruit and seeds have been used for more than 2,000 years as a treatment for liver and bile duct disorders.
+Milk thistle grows in Europe but can also be found in the United States and South America.

 The botanical name for milk thistle is Silybum marianum.
 Milk thistle is also called holy thistle, Marian thistle, Mary thistle, St. Mary thistle, Our Lady's thistle, wild artichoke, Mariendistel (German), and Chardon-Marie (French).

 - How is milk thistle taken or given?

 Milk thistle is usually taken by mouth in capsules or tablets.
 In Europe silybin is given by intravenous infusion as the only treatment for Amanita phalloides, a mushroom toxin that causes death.